HomeSTM32STM32 UART SeriesSTM32 UART PART 4 – Receive Data using DMA

 Here we will simply copy the 128 bytes, from the second half of the buffer into the final buffer/file.
 Then clear the RxData buffer and update the indx variable.

 Copying data using the half and complete callback is fine as long as the received data is in the multiple of 256.
 If not, then we have an issue.
-For example, if we are receiving 260 bytes, the half callback will be called first, then the Rx complete callback will be called, and the remaining 4 bytes will be stored in the beginning if the RxData buffer.
-Since we did not received the 128 bytes, the half received callback will not be called and hence we might loose these 4 bytes.
+For example, if we receive 260 bytes, the half-receive callback will trigger first, followed by the receive-complete callback.
+However, the remaining 4 bytes will be stored at the beginning of the RxData buffer.
+Since these 4 bytes do not reach the 128-byte threshold, the half-receive callback will not trigger, and as a result, we might lose those 4 bytes.

 To avoid this, we will manually check the received size with the size mentioned by the sender.
 If they are not equal, we will look where the remaining data is stored and then copy the data to our buffer/file.